kylehamilton/MAJOR/README.md

-# MAJOR
+# MAJOR: Meta Analysis JamOvi R
-Meta-Analysis for JAMOVI
+Meta-Analysis Module for JAMOVI

 If there’s something missing please open an issue and I’ll be sure to give it a look.